 Variances are a normal part of forecasting.
-What’s important is that the Finance Team reflects on the reasons for the variances, what can be done about the variances in the future, and then pivots in order to accommodate those answers.
+What’s important is that the Finance Team reflects on the reasons for the variances and on what can be done about the variances in the future and then pivots in order to accommodate those answers.
 Variances should be analyzed for both failures and successes.

 9. Course Correct

 Each time a variance is found and the forecast is showing a different result than what was initially projected, it’s important to course correct.
 This agility helps the company overcome its challenges and prepare for what is likely to take place in the future.
 Many times, course-correcting can involve cutting costs in one area in order to double down or reallocate resources to a different area of the company.